A new computation of pairing probabilities in several multiple-curve models: Solving the pairings probabilities

 The connection probabilities at least converge to some numbers along this subsequence:

 Hence we also have the convex combination formula

-for the limiting measures.
+for the limiting measures, where the sum runs over the above mentioned $\alpha$:s.
 By input (ii), under $\bbP$ (resp. $\bbP_\alpha$), the driving function of the initial segment of the curve starting from a fixed boundary point in a fixed localization neighbourhood has the local multiple SLE law $\sfP$ (resp. $\sfP_\alpha$) with a known partition function $\calZ$ (resp. $\calZ_\alpha$).
 From~\eqref{eq:conv comb meas} and Lemma~\ref{lem:ptt fcn conv space ppty}, we infer that

-Finally, by input (iii), $\mathcal{Z} = \sum_\alpha \mathcal{Z}_\alpha$ and the functions $\mathcal{Z}_\alpha$ are readily seen to be linearly independent\footnote{This follows, e.g., directly from the defining property~\cite[Eq.~(ASY)]{PW}, by induction over $N$.}, so we deduce
+Finally, by input (iii), for all models in this note with the formula $\mathcal{Z}( \bsx ) = \sum_\alpha \mathcal{Z}_\alpha ( \bsx )$ where the sum is over all pairings, and with all the functions $\mathcal{Z}_\alpha$ being linearly independent\footnote{In all our proofs, and conjecturally for all multiple SLE convergences, the $\calZ_\alpha$:s corresponding to given pairings are so-called the \textit{SLE pure partition functions}; their linear independence follows from their defining asymptotic property~\cite[Eq.~(ASY)]{PW}, by induction over $N$.}, we deduce

 This concludes the proof. \end{proof}